 How do I know if I have a securities fraud case?

-You may have a case if you suffered investment losses due to broker misconduct such as unauthorized trading, churning, unsuitable recommendations, or misrepresentation of material facts.
+You may have a case if you suffered investment losses due to broker misconduct such as unauthorized trading, churning, unsuitable recommendations (FINRA Rule 2111 / Reg BI, 17 C.F.R. §240.15l-1), or misrepresentation of material facts.
 A Walnut Creek securities lawyer can review your account statements and determine whether you have actionable claims.
 Key indicators include losses that do not correlate with market conditions, excessive trading fees, or investments that did not match your stated risk tolerance and investment objectives.
+We evaluate cases with $100,000 or more in investment losses.

 What is the difference between FINRA arbitration and a lawsuit?

 FINRA arbitration is a private dispute resolution process required by most brokerage account agreements.
-It is generally faster than court litigation, with an average resolution time of 12.5 months in 2024.
+It is generally faster than court litigation, with an average resolution time of approximately 11.8 months according to FINRA’s 2024 data.
 Cases are decided by arbitrators rather than judges or juries.
-While you cannot appeal an arbitration decision as easily as a court verdict, arbitration often provides a more efficient and cost-effective path to recovery for Walnut Creek investors.
+While you cannot appeal an arbitration award as easily as a court verdict, arbitration often provides a more efficient and cost-effective path to recovery for Walnut Creek investors with broker misconduct claims.

 What damages can I recover in a securities fraud case?

-Recoverable damages may include your actual investment losses, interest on those losses, and in some cases punitive damages for egregious misconduct.
+Recoverable damages may include your actual investment losses, interest on those losses, and in some cases enhanced remedies for egregious misconduct.
 You may also recover attorneys’ fees in certain circumstances.
-For elder financial abuse cases in California, you may be entitled to treble (triple) damages.
+For elder financial abuse cases in California, courts may award up to three times actual damages under California’s elder abuse statutes (Civil Code §3345) where the trier of fact determines that enhanced damages are warranted based on the statutory factors.
 The specific damages available depend on the nature of the misconduct and applicable law.

 Can I sue my broker if my investments lost money in a market downturn?

 Market losses alone are not grounds for a claim against your broker.
 However, if your broker failed to properly diversify your portfolio, recommended unsuitable investments for your risk profile, or failed to liquidate positions when appropriate, you may have a claim even if general market conditions contributed to your losses.
-A Walnut Creek securities attorney can analyze whether broker misconduct caused or worsened your investment losses.
+A Walnut Creek securities attorney can analyze whether broker misconduct caused or worsened your investment losses beyond what market conditions would explain.

 What should I bring to my initial consultation?

 Bring your brokerage account statements, trade confirmations, account opening documents, and any communications with your broker or financial advisor.
 The more documentation you can provide, the better we can evaluate your potential case.
-We offer free consultations to Walnut Creek investors and can review your materials confidentially.
+We offer free consultations to Walnut Creek investors with $100,000 or more in losses and can review your materials confidentially.

 Does Varnavides Law handle cases outside Walnut Creek?

 Yes.
 We represent investors throughout California, including the greater Bay Area, Contra Costa County, San Francisco, Los Angeles, and San Diego.
 We also handle cases for investors nationwide through FINRA arbitration.
-Our California, New York, and New Jersey licenses enable us to handle securities cases across the country.
+Our California and New York admissions, along with our federal court admissions in the Central District of California and Southern and Eastern Districts of New York, enable us to handle securities cases across the country.

 Contact a Walnut Creek Securities Lawyer Today

-If you are a Walnut Creek investor who has suffered losses due to broker misconduct, investment fraud, or financial advisor negligence, Varnavides Law can help you understand your options and pursue recovery of your losses.
+If you are a Walnut Creek investor who has suffered losses of $100,000 or more due to broker misconduct, investment fraud, or financial advisor negligence, Varnavides Law can help you understand your options and pursue recovery.

-Our founding attorney’s decade of experience defending broker-dealers provides unique insight into how to effectively prosecute claims against major financial institutions.
-Combined with Super Lawyers Rising Star recognition from 2015-2023 and comprehensive securities litigation capabilities, we offer Walnut Creek clients powerful representation in investment fraud cases.
+Our founding attorney’s decade of defense-side experience provides unique insight into how to effectively prosecute claims against major financial institutions.
+Gary Varnavides’s recognition as a New York Super Lawyers Rising Star (2015-2023) and comprehensive securities litigation capabilities position us to provide Walnut Creek clients with experienced representation in investment fraud and broker misconduct cases.

 Schedule Your Free Consultation

 Contact Varnavides Law today to discuss your Walnut Creek securities case.
-We offer free initial consultations and handle most cases on a contingency fee basis.
+We offer free initial consultations for cases involving $100,000 or more in investment losses and handle most cases on a contingency fee basis.